 Sponsorship is a great way to pay for things like additional marketing or cover some of your costs, however we will need to approve any sponsorship of shows before it’s agreed upon.

 What about COVID19?

-We are keeping up to date on any changes to legislation in relation to the COVID19 pandemic and anything that will effect the Edinburgh Festival Fringe.
-We will update here if there are are any changes but we are currently optimistically working towards as normal festival as possible.
+We are keeping up to date on any changes to legislation in relation to the COVID 19 pandemic and anything that will effect the Edinburgh Festival Fringe.
+We will update here if there are any changes.